Medical privacy: Effects of Technological Advances

 Recently physicians and patients have started to use email as an additional communication tool for treatment and medical interactions.
-This way of communication is not “new”, but its effects on doctor patient relationships has created new questions regarding legal, moral, and financial problems.
+This way of communication is not "new", but its effects on doctor patient relationships has created new questions regarding legal, moral, and financial problems.

-The American Medical Informatics Association has characterized medical emails as way to communicate “medical advice, treatment, and information exchanged professionally”; yet, the “spontaneity, permanence, and information power characterizing” role is significant because of its unknown affects.
+The American Medical Informatics Association has characterized medical emails as way to communicate "medical advice, treatment, and information exchanged professionally"; yet, the "spontaneity, permanence, and information power characterizing" role is significant because of its unknown affects.
 However, the use of emails allows for increased access, immediate aid, and increased interactions between patients and doctors.
 There are many benefits and negative aspects of using emails; doctors feel a new sense of negative responsibility to respond to emails outside of the office, but also find benefits with facilitating rapid responses to patient's questions.

 Additionally, the use of email between physicians and their patients will continue to grow because of the increasing use of the Internet.
 With the Internet, patients are able to ask for medical advice and treatment, yet issues regarding confidentiality and legal issues come up.
 Ultimately, emails between a physician and patient are supposed to be used as a supplement for face to face interactions, not for casual messages.
 If used properly, physicians could use emails as a way to supplement interactions and provide more medical aid to those who need it immediately.

 Traditional beliefs on doctor-patient relationship

 Although many people believe that the technological changes are the reason for fear of sharing medical privacy, there is a theory that states that institutional ideals between doctors and their patients have created the fear of sharing medical privacy information.
 Although levels of confidentiality are changing, individuals often feel the need to share more information with their doctors in order to get diagnosed correctly.
 Because of this, people are concerned with how much information their physicians have.
-This information could be transferred to other third party companies.
+This information could be transferred to other third-party companies.
 However, there is a call for smaller emphasis on sharing and confidentiality in order to rid patients from their fears of information breaching.
 There is a common belief that the confidentiality of one's information also only protects the doctors and not the patients, therefore there is a negative stigma towards revealing too much information.
 Thus it causes patients to not share vital information relevant to their illnesses.

-Medical privacy standards and laws by country
+Standards and laws by country

 Australia – eHealth

 On July 1, 2012, the Australian Government launched the Personally Controlled Electronic Health Record (PCEHR) (eHealth) system.
 The full implementation incorporates an electronic summary prepared by nominated healthcare providers along with consumer-provided notes.
-Further, the summary will include information on the individual's allergies, adverse reactions, medications, immunizations, diagnoses, and treatments.
-The consumer notes will operate as a personal medical diary that only the individual can view and edit.
+Further, the summary includes information on the individual's allergies, adverse reactions, medications, immunizations, diagnoses, and treatments.
+The consumer notes operate as a personal medical diary that only the individual can view and edit.
 The opt-in system gives people the option to choose whether to register for the eHealth record or not.